 Exploring the MBTI and Myers Briggs Personality Types and applications | Personality Pathways

-The Hidden Letters in the Myers-Briggs MBTI ® Type
+The Hidden Letters in the Myers-Briggs MBTI ® Type - Part 2

-red2 - 16 Personality Type Patterns
+red16 Personality Type Patterns

 Are you a "newbie" to Personality Type?
 If so, I suggest going here to get the basics on Myers-Briggs Personality Type.

-In the following diagrams of the 16 Personality Types, the mental function that is opposite in all respects to one's dominant mental function is illustrated in red, in italics, and in the smallest font size.
+In the following diagrams of the Patterns of the 16 Myers Briggs Personality Types, the mental function that is opposite in all respects to one's dominant mental function is illustrated in red, in italics, and in the smallest font size.
 It typically is expressed unconsciously, hidden to one's self and in the case of extraverts hidden to others.
 In the language of Jungian type theory, this is called the "inferior function."
 Being hidden, however, doesn't mean it has no influence.
 In fact it can be the gateway to an entirely opposite personality called the shadow, an evil twin that may come out under situations of extreme stress.
 Or it can emerge in a more positive way as a person matures and begins employing their hidden functions in a more active manner, adding new dimensions to their nature.

 The third mental function is illustrated in red and a smaller font to illustrate a lesser influence and its less conscious nature.
 It too plays a role in personality operating in a supportive fashion to a person's dominant function.
 For example, it helps explain why an ENTJ friend holds to the maxim that "the devil is in the details" (outer world face is T and S) and an ESTJ friend considers himself a "big picture guy" (outer world face is T and N).

-The diagrams illustrate three important points.
-1) All types have all four mental preferences as part of their personality pattern, not just the two represented by the two middle letters of their type code.
-2) All types have both an E (extravert) and I (introvert) nature, and a J (judging) and P (perceiving) nature even though the letters of the MBTI personality type code show only two.
-3) The four MBTI ® type letters are a short-hand code for a much more complex pattern of personality that incorporates E & I, S & N, T & F, and J & P. The diagrams, I hope, make more evident that the 16 Types represent 16 different kinds of minds, each with a unique pattern or mental framework.
+3. The four MBTI ® type letters are a short-hand code for a much more complex pattern of personality that incorporates E & I, S & N, T & F, and J & P. The diagrams, I hope, make more evident that the 16 Types represent 16 different kinds of minds, each with a unique pattern or mental framework.

-Introverted Types
+Introverted Personality Types

 ISFPINFP